bh63/Assignment_2_loan/README.md

 Welcome to the Loan Qualifier program!

-To being using this program you will run the code and enter the following file name to pull the latest rates.
+To being using this program you will run the code and this will load the daily rates in for you fro '../Assignment_2_loan/data/daily_rate_sheet.csv'
-../Assignment_2_loan/data/daily_rate_sheet.csv

 Now that you have the latest daily rates you can begin answering some basic loan application questions.